isomerpages/nyp-sxd/_success-stories/NYP x ONG&ONG Masterclass.md

 **NYP x ONG&amp;ONG**

-This Masterclass offers participants a deep understanding of the skills, methods, and tools utilized by service experience designers.
+This Masterclass offered participants a deep understanding of the skills, methods, and tools utilised by service experience designers.
 Through a combination of foundational theory and real-world case studies, participants gain valuable insights into the principles and practices that drive successful service design.
-Enriched with ONG&amp;ONG's renowned 360 Design Solution approach, which emphasises a user-centric perspective and practical methodologies for addressing design challenges.
-By incorporating this approach, participants learned how to tackle complex design problems effectively and develop innovative solutions that align with user needs and expectations.
+Enriched with ONG&amp;ONG's renowned 360 Design Solution approach which emphasises a user-centric perspective and practical methodologies for addressing design challenges, participants learned how to tackle complex design problems effectively and develop innovative solutions that align with user needs and expectations.

 <blockquote>“I realised that knowing about the demographic or having the persona the design was meant to serve, can really help me gain better insights through observation.”</blockquote>